fbpx Skip to content

 State certified ski instructors & ski guides

 Snowsport instructors also receive extensive alpine training as part of their education.
 Ski instructor candidate, the first level of training, receive safety training but are only allowed to teach in the organised ski area.
 National ski instructor complete a seven-day alpine course and are then authorised to guide on ski routes and on variants in the vicinity of pistes and lifts.
 However, national ski instructors are not allowed to ascend.
 Graduate ski instructor go through Another week Alpine training and deepen the topics of alpine safety once again.
 The scope of authorisation compared to the national ski instructor does not change yet.
 After passing the aptitude test, diploma ski instructors are then allowed to take part in the ski guide training.
 The training for Ski guide lasts about 24 days.
 Here, training in alpine safety is perfected.
 In addition to theoretical parts, ski guides are trained practically in the areas of ski touring and ski mountaineering, orienteering, practical snow and avalanche awareness and mountain rescue exercises.
 Ski guides are authorised to guide and accompany people on ski tours and downhill runs in the open ski area.
-The range of use extends from ski touring and ski mountaineering in glaciated areas to UIAA I difficulty levels.
+The range of use extends from classic ski tours to ski mountaineering in glaciated areas and ski mountaineering with alpine difficulty levels.
 More information about the Ski guide training is available here.

 Important: Professional liability insurance